microcks/microcks.io/content/documentation/guides/usage/direct-api.md

 [{ "name" : "andrew", "bar" : 224, "id" : "5a1eb5fd710ffa9f0b7c6dea" }, { "name" : "marina", "bar" : 225, "id" : "5a1eb608710ffa9f0b7c6deb" }]
 ```

-You can also mix-and-match attribute values and DSL operators so that you may build more complex filters likte this one restricted the previous set of `foo` to those having only the name of *marina*:
+You can also mix-and-match attribute values and DSL operators so that you may build more complex filters like this one, restricted to the previous set of `foo` to those having only the name of *marina*:

 ```sh
 curl -X GET http://localhost:8080/dynarest/Foo+API/0.1/foo -H 'Content-type: application/json' \